carymrobbins/intellij-frege/README.md

 1. Download and copy a [Frege jar](https://github.com/Frege/frege/releases) to the `lib/` directory.

+1. Generate the Frege parser tokens by running `tools/gen-tokens`

 1. Compile Frege sources by running `tools/fregec` with the following environment variables -
       * **FREGE_JAR** - (optional) path to Frege jar (defaults to `lib/frege*.jar`)